-The execution of the new reinsurance arrangement with AIIL significantly reduces the risk of volatility in prior year development, reducing the Company's exposure to reserve risk.
-The transaction is on a funds withheld basis at December 2022.
+The Company continues to benefit from the execution of the reinsurance arrangement with AIIL which significantly reduces the risk of volatility in prior year development, reducing the Company's exposure to reserve risk.
+The transaction is on a funds withheld basis at December 2023.
 This mitigates the associated increased direct credit and currency risk of the related receivables, given that the funds remain with the Company.